Nagendra1997/mesibo-documentation/synchronization.md

 - Run [Mesibo On-Premise](https://mesibo.com/on-premise).
 See [On-Premise Docs]({{ '/documentation/on-premise' | relative_url }}) for installation instructions and more.

 ## Multi-Device Synchronization
 Mesibo stores your app data (messages & call logs, etc) on a local database on the user's device.
 To display messages to the user, you need to read messages(Using [Read APIs]({{ '/documentation/tutorials/get-started/reading-messages/#how-to-read-messages' | relative_url }})) from this local database.
 Now, if the user moves to a new device you will have a brand new database.
 Your user cannot view the old messages by reading the new database.
 The messages & other data present in the old database, stored on the old device is not available to the new device.
-But, if you are using [Mesibo On-Premise]({{ '/documentation/on-premise' | relative_url }}) you can always store messages and call data on your own server.
+But, if you are using [Mesibo On-Premise]({{ '/documentation/on-premise' | relative_url }}) you can always store messages and call data on your server.
 So, whenever a user moves to a new device you can synchronize with your server and get the required messages.
 To perform this on-demand synchronization, mesibo provides [sync APIs](#using-the-sync-api).
 ![Device Sync](images/device-sync.png)

 ## Reading Messages